-Before becoming a Partner at Beekeeper Group, Mike was Vice President for Public Affairs and Emerging Media at Grassroots Enterprise where he managed a number of the firm’s non-profit, trade association, and political clients and led its embrace of new technology for political, marketing and advocacy purposes.
+As a founding partner of Beekeeper Group he manages a number of the firm’s non-profit, trade association, and political clients and leads its embrace of mobile and social technology for political, marketing and advocacy purposes.
 His work has been recognized with top honors from the American Association of Political Consultants, the Public Affairs Council, and George Washington University’s Institute for Politics, Democracy and the Internet.

-In November 2006, Mike was elected to the position of U.S. “Shadow” Representative in the District of Columbia, and was re-elected in 2008 with the second-highest number of votes of any citywide elected official in the District.
-In this role, Mike is a leading voice in the fight for District of Columbia statehood and votes in the U.S. Congress.
+In November 2006, Mike was elected to the city-wide position of U.S. “Shadow” Representative in the District of Columbia, and served in this role for 3 terms until January 2013.
+Mike continues to be a leading voice in the fight for District of Columbia statehood and voting representation in the U.S. Congress.